-HHS OIG Hotline Telephone Number Used in Scam
+Fraud Alert: HHS OIG Telephone Numbers Used in Scam

-The U.S. Department of Health and Human Services (HHS) Office of Inspector General (OIG) recently confirmed that the HHS OIG Hotline telephone number is being used as part of a telephone spoofing scam targeting individuals throughout the country.
-These scammers represent themselves as HHS OIG Hotline employees and can alter the appearance of the caller ID to make it seem as if the call is coming from the HHS OIG Hotline 1-800-HHS-TIPS (1-800-447-8477).
+The U.S. Department of Health and Human Services (HHS) Office of Inspector General (OIG) confirmed that official HHS OIG telephone numbers are being used as part of a spoofing scam targeting individuals throughout the country.
+These scammers represent themselves as HHS OIG employees and can alter the appearance of the caller ID to make it seem as if the call is coming from HHS OIG phone numbers found on its public website.
 The perpetrator may use various tactics to obtain or verify the victim's personal information, which can then be used to steal money from an individual's bank account or for other fraudulent activity.
-HHS OIG takes this matter seriously.
-We are actively investigating this matter and intend to have the perpetrators prosecuted.

-It is important to know that HHS OIG will not use the HHS OIG Hotline telephone number to make outgoing calls and individuals should not answer calls from 1-800-HHS-TIPS (1-800-447-8477).
-We encourage the public to remain vigilant, protect their personal information, and guard against providing personal information during calls that purport to be from the HHS OIG Hotline telephone number.
+We encourage the public to remain vigilant, protect their personal information, and guard against providing personal information during calls that purport to be from HHS OIG telephone numbers.
 We also remind the public that it is still safe to call into the HHS OIG Hotline to report fraud.
-We particularly encourage those who believe they may have been a victim of the telephone spoofing scam to report that information to us through the HHS OIG Hotline 1-800-HHS-TIPS (1-800-447-8477) or email@example.com.
+We particularly encourage those who believe they may have been a victim of the telephone spoofing scam to report that information to us through the HHS OIG Hotline 1-800-HHS-TIPS (1-800-447-8477) or online.
 Individuals may also file a complaint with the Federal Trade Commission 1-877-FTC-HELP (1-877-382-4357).

 Do not provide any personal information to unknown individuals, including any of the following information: